arun-babu/freestyle/README.md

 [A paper on Freestyle (arXiv.org)](https://arxiv.org/abs/1802.03201)

-On Linux you will need libbsd-dev package.
+On Linux, you need to install libbsd-dev package for arc4random() and arc4random_uniform() functions.

+Released in ISC LicenseISC License